flybywiresim/docs/docs/fbw-a32nx/feature-guides/fuel-and-weight.md

 ## Overview

-This short appendix describes appropriate loading of fuel and weights for the A32NX to ensure that you have the best center of gravity (CG) configured for the aircraft.
+This page provides information on the A32NX weights configuration and insight on how to utilize and reference onboard/sim features to configure the aircraft appropriately for departure.

 !!! danger "Please do not touch values in MSFS Fuel & Weights window in the toolbar."